stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics3.md

-While we wait for that to chug along (it'll calculate confidence intervals from 10,000 bootstraps…which takes ~ 5 hours on our data), we can look at the summary output from the smaller VCF file run previously on just 1 sample library per individual
+While we wait for that to chug along (it'll calculate confidence intervals from 10,000 bootstraps…which takes ~5 hours on our data), we can look at the summary output from the smaller VCF file run previously on just 1 sample library per individual:

 * ```bash
   $ cat SSW_bamlist.txt.sum